danielmarques12/teste-estagio-backend-voxus/README.md

 ### [API]

-- Create a PostgreSQL database and put the credentials in the .env file (fill the other 4 variables there as well).
+- Create a PostgreSQL database and put the credentials in the .env file (fill the other 4 variables there if needed).

 - Before perfoming any I/O operation in the database, execute the command below in your db console.
 (This will provide functions to the database to generate the uuids):